-- Candidates will be responsible for their own travel expenses, personal security* expenses, and other related expenses. *ISU police will coordinate as appropriate any necessary security services and determine the cost of such services, which will be billed to the campaign or candidate.
+- Candidates will be responsible for their own travel expenses, personal security* expenses, and other related expenses. *ISU Public Safety will coordinate as appropriate any necessary security services and determine the cost of such services, which will be billed to the campaign or candidate.

 - Attendees will not be required to sign in or sign up to attend.
 Campaigns may not reserve seats for supporters.